WICG/file-handling/PRIVACY_AND_SECURITY.md

 ### 3.17 Does this specification allow downgrading default security characteristics?

-Yes, in that it provides another way for users to expose files on their native file system to the web.
+Yes, in that it provides another way for user's to expose files on their native file system to the web.